 Successful RPA adoption requires successful adoption of the ‘Automation First’ mindset.
 Businesses embarking on a digital transformation journey should carefully weigh their options, align changes to their growth plans and define a clear set of strategies before taking an exploratory plunge.

-Beyond deciding to deploy RPA, consider these four key factors that if baked into the planning and execution of your RPA project, will greatly increase the chances of a successful outcome:
+Beyond deciding to deploy RPA Implementation solutions, consider these four key factors that if baked into the planning and execution of your RPA project, will greatly increase the chances of a successful outcome:

-- RPA solution automates the interaction of end users with the enterprise applications, desktop-based applications, browser-based applications as well as all those applications that users access via remote desktop or citrix machine.
 Robots require the same access privileges and infrastructure as any human operator to access the applications.
-In fact, in certain cases robots can act as an end user of the application.
+In fact, in certain cases, robots can act as an end user of the application.

-- QA-Environment (the replica of production environment that has core automation software connected to QA Orchestrator).
+iii) QA Environment (the replica of a production environment that has core automation software connected to QA Orchestrator).

-If you would like to find out more about how Mastek can help you embark on a Robotic Process Automation (RPA) journey, we’d love to talk to you.
+If you would like to find out more about how Mastek can help you embark on an RPA Adoption journey, we’d love to talk to you.
 Please get in touch with us here.